chinamike65/hugo-tuolesi/content/book1/book1en.md

 If you recite the Ruyi Guanyin mantra a million times, you can get your wish.

-This is what the Ministry class recites.
+This is what the Main class recites.

 Although 100,000 times and 1,000,000 times may seem like a lot, they are very fast when they practice together.
 One hundred thousand times can be completed quickly in two or three times.